 Bordeaux experiences hot summers, with temperatures averaging in the mid-twenties.
 These hot summers give the city a fantastic lively atmosphere, and there are many events which take place around the city during these months, making it the perfect time to visit Bordeaux.

-Euro is used in France.
+Euro is the currency used in France.

 France is an hour ahead of Ireland (GMT+1).

 Renting bikes is a great way to see the city.
 However, if bikes don’t take your fancy, the city is easily travelled by foot.
 There is also a fantastic tram service that runs throughout Bordeaux.